 GLV410: Minimum 11 samples per type/lot

-VPT110: 32 specimens recommended for FDA Submission (ASTM F1671 requires minimum of 3 specimens); each specimen must be 3 x 3 inches (75 mm x 75 mm) minimum.
-Include 4 extra samples for setup.
+VPT110: Price is per sample.
+32 specimens recommended for FDA Submission (ASTM F1671 requires minimum of 3 specimens); each specimen must be 3 x 3 inches (75 mm x 75 mm) minimum.
+Include 4 extra samples for s

 Study OutlineThe Glove tests are conducted according to current FDA expectations for patient examination gloves (ASTM D3578), medical surgical gloves (ASTM D3577) and PVC gloves (ASTM D5250).
 It includes adherence to ASTM standards as well as the NFPA 1999 standard for physical properties.
 Glove testing includes: